adioshun/gitBook_DeepDrive/paper2017-voxelnet.md

 #### B. Convolutional Middle Layers

 - We use ConvMD($$c_{in}, c_{out}, k, s, p$$) to represent an M-dimensional convolution operator
-	-  where cin and cout are the number of input and output channels, k, s, and p are the M-dimensional vectors corresponding to kernel size, stride size and padding size respectively.
+	-  where $$cin$$ and cout are the number of input and output channels, k, s, and p are the M-dimensional vectors corresponding to kernel size, stride size and padding size respectively.
 When the size across the M-dimensions are the same, we use a scalar to represent the size e.g. k for k = (k, k, k).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMzODQ0MDI3OV19
+eyJoaXN0b3J5IjpbMTkzMzk2NjUwNV19
 -->